 - Two recommendation letters (letters from the applicant's academic advisor and language instructor are preferred)

 - (Optional) Page 1 of the FAFSA Student Aid Report (SAR)

-ONLINE APPLICATION FORM for Academic Year 2021-22 and Summer 2021 is available on the University of Illinois FLAS Fellowships website.
+ONLINE APPLICATION FORM for Academic Year 2022-23 and Summer 2022 can be found on the University of Illinois FLAS Fellowships website.

 For more information, to apply for FLAS Fellowships, and to see the list of Centers awarding FLAS fellowships and eligible languages through other Centers please visit the